rocky/python-uncompyle6/README.rst

 ------------

 *uncompyle6* translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 2.1 to 3.6 or so, including PyPy bytecode and Dropbox's Python 2.5 bytecode.
+It accepts bytecodes from Python version 1.5, and 2.1 to 3.6 or so, including PyPy bytecode and Dropbox's Python 2.5 bytecode.

 Why this?
 ---------